kamaroly/LaraCart/README.md

 ## Displaying the Cart

 To display the cart you will create a view file with code similar to the one shown below.
+``Note: If the quantity is set to zero, the item will be removed from the cart.``
 ```html

 {{ Form::open(array('url' => 'ath/to/route/to/update')) }}